 - At night, you get up to have a drink of water and turn on the kitchen light.
 Almost instantly, the bulb burns out and leaves you in darkness—but you can briefly recall what the room looked like from the glimpse you managed to get (Cherry, 2023).

-- You are on the highway when you pass a huge billboard.
-Your memory of what you saw on the billboard is an example of iconic memory (Perera, 2025).
+- You are driving on the highway when you pass a large billboard.
+Your brief memory of what you saw on the billboard is an example of iconic memory (Perera, 2025).

-In other words, your brain takes a mental snapshot of every image it sees and stores these afterimages in iconic memory—for just a few fleeting seconds.
+In other words, your brain takes a mental snapshot of every image it sees and stores these visual impressions in iconic memory for only a fraction of a second.

 A brief history of iconic memory